Connecting Batteries Together

 Connecting Batteries Together For More Battery Storage

-solar powerFor either off-grid or grid-connected reneable energy systems that use batteries for their energy storage, connecting batteries together to produce larger battery arrays of the desired operating voltage or 24 hour current demand is an important part of any solar power energy storage system.
+solar powerFor either off-grid or grid-connected renewable energy systems that use batteries for their energy storage, connecting batteries together to produce larger battery arrays of the desired operating voltage or 24 hour current demand is an important part of any solar power energy storage system.

 Most alternative energy generating systems fall into two main categories, a “grid-connected system”, and an “off-grid system”.
 Grid-connected systems are so named because they connect directly to the electrical utility grid and if the electrical generating device, solar panels, wind turbines, hydro generator, etc, is producing more electricity than is needed, the excess is fed onto the grid.